Customer Satisfaction Results

 Generate reports and identify areas of improvement.
 Share the results with the respective teams and ask for their plans to improve customer experience.

 Below are the top 4 ways to use customer satisfaction survey responses.

 1. Use customer satisfaction surveys to measure quality

-Customer satisfaction surveys are an awesome tool to measure the quality of your business process If your organization is using some kind of quality system such as ISO, TQM, Lean Manufacturing, Six Sigma, or any other system design to maximize profits while eliminating waste, then you’ll want to lean into this section.
+Online surveys are an awesome tool to measure the quality of your business process.
+Suppose your organization follows any quality management standards such as ISO, TQM, Lean Manufacturing, Six Sigma, or any other system design to maximize profits while eliminating waste.
+In that case, you’ll want to lean into this section.

-Most quality systems are rooted in understanding true customer needs and then making sure that all of your business systems are focused on meeting those needs with as little waste as possible.
-No matter which system you are using, a customer satisfaction program is the foundation.
+Most quality systems are rooted in understanding real customer needs and ensuring that all of your business systems are focused on meeting those needs with as little waste as possible.
+No matter which method you are using, a customer satisfaction program is the foundation.

-A core principle of any of these systems is NOT to tell you how to measure quality, it’s really to define what matters to your customers and then develop a business and quality system that is designed to deliver the desired outcome.
+A core principle of any of these systems is NOT to tell you how to measure quality; it’s defining what matters to your customers and then developing a business and quality system designed to deliver the desired outcome.

-The key question type you’ll want to use for this is the Importance/Satisfaction matrix question.
+The best question type suited for this in the survey is the importance/satisfaction side-by-side matrix question.